tu-delft-library/rdm101-book/_sources/modules/module3.md

 **If Research Software is one of the main outputs of your projects, we strongly recommend you to take** **a couple of extra minutes exploring this section!**

 To improve the sharing and reuse of research software, more than 500 contributors around the globe worked for two years in the creation of the ‘FAIR Principles for Research Software’ (FAIR4RS).
 Many of the FAIR Guiding Principles for research data can be directly applied to research software by treating software and data as similar digital research objects.
 However, specific characteristics of software — such as its executability, composite nature, and continuous evolution and versioning — make it necessary to revise and extend the principles.
-Let’s hear from Maurits, one of TU Delft research software engineers, how the FAIR principle apply to Research Software and the distinction between FAIR software and open source:
+Let’s hear from Maurits, one of TU Delft research software engineers, how the FAIR principles apply to Research Software and the distinction between FAIR software and open source:
 <iframe title="Fair_and_open_software-video" width="100%" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://collegerama.tudelft.nl/Mediasite/Play/deb1f179d53a4ef899b7f3df9f939d151d" allowfullscreen msallowfullscreen allow="fullscreen"></iframe>